theadamrippon/WindowsDualsenseUnreal/README.md

 }
 ```

-### The plugin is compatible with Unreal's native Blueprints Force Feedback

-Now enable the plugin in the Unreal Editor, connect your DualSense device, and restart the editor.
+### Now enable the plugin in the Unreal Editor, connect your DualSense device, and restart the editor.

 ![Unreal Editor](https://github.com/rafaelvaloto/WindowsDualsenseUnreal/blob/master/Images/Install.gif)